boazbk/crypto/lec_08_hash_functions_part2.md

 > # {.definition title="Randomness extractor" #extractordef}
 A function $h:\{0,1\}^{\ell+n}\rightarrow\{0,1\}^n$ is a _randomness extractor_ ("extractor" for short) if for every distribution $X$ over $\{0,1\}^\ell$ with min entropy at least $2n$, if we pick
-$s$ to be a random "salt", the distribution $h(X)$ is computationally indistinguishable from the uniform distribution.[^params]
+$s$ to be a random "salt", the distribution $h_s(X)$ is computationally indistinguishable from the uniform distribution.[^params]

 [^infty]:  The notation $H_{\infty}(\cdot)$ for min entropy comes from the fact that one can define a [_family_](https://goo.gl/HvVgu1) of entropy like functions, containing a function for every non-negative number $p$ based on the $p$-norm of the probability distribution.
 That is, the Rényi entropy of order $p$ is defined as $H_p(X)=(1-p)^{-1}-\log(\sum_x \Pr[X=x]^p)$.
 The min entropy can be thought of as the limit of $H_p$ when $p$ tends to infinity while the Shannon entropy is the limit as $p$ tends to $1$.
 The entropy $H_2(\cdot)$ is related to the _collision probability_ of $X$ and is often used as well.
 The min entropy is the smallest among all the entropies and hence it is the most _conservative_ (and so appropriate for usage in cryptography).
 For _flat sources_, which are uniform over a certain subset, all entropies coincide.

 [^params]: The pseudorandomness literature studies the notion of extractors much more generally and consider all possible variations for parameters such as the entropy requirement, the salt (more commonly known as seed) size, the distance from uniformity, and more.
 The type of notion we consider here is known in that literature as a "strong seeded extractor".
 See [Vadhan's monograph](https://goo.gl/XHQjTB) for an in-depth treatment of this topic.

-The idea is that we apply the hash function to our measurements in $\{0,1\}^\ell$ then if those measurements had at least $k$ bits of entropy (with some extra "security margin") then the output $h(X)$ will be as good as random.
+The idea is that we apply the hash function to our measurements in $\{0,1\}^\ell$ then if those measurements had at least $k$ bits of entropy (with some extra "security margin") then the output $h_s(X)$ will be as good as random.
 Since the "salt" value $s$ is not secret, it can be chosen once at random and hardwired into the description of the function.
 (Indeed in practice people often do not explicitly use such a "salt", but the hash function description contain some parameters IV that play a similar role.)

 > # {.theorem title="Random function is an extractor" #randomextractorthm}
 Suppose that $h:\{0,1\}^{\ell+n}\rightarrow\{0,1\}^n$ is chosen at random, and $\ell < n^{100}$.
 Then with high probability $h$ is an extractor.